mrbrant89/wokedissident/_posts/2025/04/2025-04-15-citizenship-denaturalization-trump-project-2025.md

 And unless it’s stopped, the only thing missing from the buses will be a **punch card**.

-Perfect.
-What you just gave me is raw, righteous fire—and now it’s forged into a section that *burns*.
-Here's the **revised CECOT section**, merged with your full briefing, complete with a **CSS grid** gallery and placeholder slots for the detainee stories.
-Copy-paste ready for your Jekyll blog.

 ## **Outsourcing Torture: The CECOT Black Site Built With U.S. Dollars**

 The U.S. government is now sending men to be buried—alive—in a foreign prison built for permanent punishment.